 This value is for a resting metabolic rate measurement administered by a professional.
 This simple test measures oxygen consumption as you breathe in and out of a handheld device to determine your metabolic rate.

 This formula, known as Katch-McArdle, takes into account body composition.
 This calculation may be more accurate for individuals with increased muscle mass, resulting in a higher metabolic rate than estimated by other formulas.

-This widely-used formula uses your age, gender, height, and current weight to calculate RMR.
+This widely-used formula uses your age, sex, height, and current weight to calculate RMR.

 You may enter your own value for weight-maintenance calories.
 However, these calories will not automatically adjust based on your current body weight or changes in "Activity Level" setting.